athomasoriginal/vim-alabaster/README.md

   > Run from the root of the project

-## Iterm2 Users

-- The cursor colour is controlled in iterm2 settings

-## Customization Tips
+## Editing Colors

+- StatusLine
+  - There are different modes and we can color them via the `generate` script.
 - [Modifying Color Scheme Best Practices]
   - The color scheme not exactly right?
 This guide can help in allowing you to customize for yourself before suggesting an upstream change.

+## Iterm2 Users

+- The cursor colour is controlled in iterm2 settings

 ## Project Layout